FrHorschig/kant-search-backend/README.md

 ## Development setup

-Refer to the [parent project](https://github.com/FrHorschig/kant-search) for information about the development setup.
+Refer to the [parent project](https://github.com/FrHorschig/kant-search) for a general overview and scripts for helping with the development setup, including a script to start the backend locally together with the database and the frontend.